Nine Foods to Help you Sleep

 High in amino acid tryptophan, lean proteins like fish, turkey and cheese can help boost serotonin levels and enhance sleep.
 They’re also much easier to digest than their high-fat counterparts which can often keep people awake at night.

 More than just a superfood, kale is an excellent source of magnesium.
-Given that deficiencies in the chemical element can be a major cause of insomnia, loading up your plate with the leafy green can be a clever way to keep your magnesium levels in check.
+Given deficiencies in this chemical element can be a major cause of insomnia, loading up your plate with the leafy green can be a clever way to keep your magnesium levels in check.

 Do you have any tried and tested foods to promote sleep?
 Whether they’re backed by science or simply come with your own personal seal of approval, we’d love to hear your secrets.